-Fuses are located in two areas on your 270 SLX.
-The accessory fuse block is located behind the access panel above the Main Distribution Panel in the STBD Storage area.
-The access panel can be removed by removing the four (4) screws that hold it in place.
-There are also several fuses on the bilge component board (see Fig. 6.4.1).
+Fuses are located in two areas on your 250 SLX.
+The accessory fuse block is located behind the access panel at the top of the aft wall in the STBD Storage area.
+There are also several fuses on the bilge component board (Fig. 6.3.2).
 If you need to replace a fuse, use only the same amperage as the original.
 It is recommended that you carry spare fuses.
-See Fig. 6.3.1 and 6.4.1 for the proper fuse sizes.
+Refer to Fig. 6.3.1 for the proper fuse sizes.